 According to one of our clients in the software industry, “Sometimes our technology sells faster than our capacity to train our own staff to implement.
 We need a reliable partner who can train and certify people as well as we can, but who can move more quickly to bring the skills to the marketplace.”

 Now more than ever, there is no “one size fits all.”
 One of the biggest benefits of today’s gig economy is the deep and highly skilled IT talent pool.
 It isn’t random or happenstance due to layoffs, mergers and acquisitions.
 Smart, passionate, and highly skilled technologists have chosen the independence and challenge of tackling complex assignments without the harness of working for one large organization.
 They aren’t looking for their next career move — they are living it — free from administration, red tape, and politics.

 Here at the Stone Door Group, we have leveraged our extensive tech networks and hand-picked talent to turn the IT consulting world on its head.
 Our secret sauce?
 Not only do we vet our IT consultants thoroughly and collaborate with them to keep their skills fresh, but also we understand our clients’ needs and ensure our IT consultants deliver the “right stuff” every day.

-And by the right stuff, I mean the stuff that is so tip of the spear that there’s a shortage of expertise in the market: DevOps, cloud transformation, application containerization, and machine learning.
+And by the right stuff, I mean the stuff that’s so tip of the spear that there’s a shortage of expertise in the market: DevOps, cloud transformation, application containerization, and machine learning.

 There’s more to it, of course, but the end result is that clients AND our consultants are very engaged in delivering the best outcomes possible for every tech challenge.

-Visit back often here at the Stone Door Group or read OpsTalk on Medium.
+Visit back often here or at the Stone Door Group.
 We welcome you to share your experiences, contribute a comment.
 These tech times are a ‘changing, and we are with you every step of the way.